danielfett/draft-dpop/mainmatter.md

 Figure 3: Example JWT for `DPoP-Binding` header.

-If the authorization server receives a `DPoP-Binding` header in a token request, the authorization server MUST check that
+If the authorization server receives a `DPoP-Binding` header in a token request, the authorization server MUST check that:

  * the header value is a well-formed JWT,
  * all required claims are contained in the JWT,